 My New Year's Resolution/Theme for 2026

 I don't set traditional new year's resolutions, as I've found that my personality turns them into something to rebel against. ("Eat healthy" morphs into "Screw you, predatory diet culture!")
-Instead I set yearly themes, which have run the gamut from "Strength and Fortitude," (the names of NYC's library lions!) to "Read and Write."
+Instead I set yearly themes, which have run the gamut from "Patience and Fortitude," (the names of NYC's library lions!) to "Read and Write."
 Last year?
 It was "Fuck the Patriarchy."
 Kind of proud of that one and I don't mean to brag, but I nailed it.

 What's this year's theme?